 Professor Martin Attrill

-School of Biological & Marine Sciences (Faculty of Science & Engineering)
+School of Biological and Marine Sciences (Faculty of Science and Engineering)

-Director of the Marine Institute (2009-present)
+Director of the Marine Institute (2009-2018)

-Professor of Marine Ecology, University of Plymouth (2004-2009)
+Professor of Marine Ecology, University of Plymouth (2004-present)

 Reader in Marine Ecology, University of Plymouth (2002-2004)